wesboyt/donk-gpt-rl/README.md

 negative means rl model winning, positive means pretrained model winning.

-these compare performance from the exact same position with the exact same cards.
+these compare performance from the exact same position with the exact same cards, each line is 1k different hands sampled 100 times each for both models.